Terms We Use

 Notice

 Notice means telling someone about something.
-For example, by giving someone “notice of appeal”, you are letting them know that you are starting an appeal at the WSIAT.
+For example, by giving someone “notice of appeal”, you’re letting them know that you’re starting an appeal at the WSIAT.

 OIC